tearflake/symp-intro/README.md

 What if programming had evolved around **form** and **meaning** rather than machinery?

-Syntax defines form of expressions.
+Syntax defines a form of expressions.
 Semantics decides what they mean.
 Execution connects the two.